-When it comes to physical assets (assets that exist in the real world like computers, hardware, peripherals, etc.), asset tags are literal tags that are attached to items and feature a bar code or other means for digitally scanning the label.
+When it comes to fixed assets (assets that exist in the real world like computers, hardware, peripherals, etc.), asset tags are literal tags attached to equipment and feature a bar code or other means for digitally scanning the label.
 When this label is scanned with a mobile device or dedicated barcode scanner, an employee is presented with all of the saved information about that device.
-For companies that use a check-in/check-out system for assets, scanning can also be used to that effect.
+For companies that use a check-in/check-out system for assets, you can also use scanning to that effect.

-Software assets can be ‘tagged’ as well, though this doesn’t involve physical labels but rather the process of attaching metadata to those assets that provides information about licenses, access history, and more.
+Software assets can also be 'tagged.'
+However, this doesn’t involve physical labels but rather the process of attaching metadata to those assets that provides information about licenses, access history, and more.

 To fully understand why asset tagging matters for your IT department and business as a whole, think of it as more than just a way to determine where a specific item should be located— though that’s important, too.

 Asset tagging is the first step in establishing an efficient system for managing your IT inventory and ensuring that every item is available when, where, and by whoever needs it.
-This is essential at companies that ‘loan’ out IT equipment to specific employees throughout the company, as well as any organization that uses IT equipment as tools in the day-to-day operations of their business.
+Asset tags for equipment are essential for companies that ‘loan’ out IT equipment to specific employees throughout the company, as well as any organization that uses IT equipment as tools in the day-to-day operations of their business.

 Finally, asset tagging is a matter of security and loss prevention.
-Not only does it help protect against unknown theft by providing a record of what assets your IT department owns and who they were last checked out to, it helps provide accountability to reduce ‘misplaced’ items by ensuring that the responsibility is placed on whoever used the item most recently.
+IT asset tagging and management doesn't only help protect against unknown theft by providing a record of what assets your IT department owns and to who they were last checked out.
+It also helps provide accountability to reduce ‘misplaced’ items by ensuring that the responsibility is placed on whoever used the item most recently.